Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to score more than 57 points in all five games this season.
+- Pittsburgh and its opponents have gone over the current 57.5-point total in all five games this season.

-- Virginia Tech and its opponents have combined to score more than 57 points in one game this season.
+- Virginia Tech's games have gone over 57.5 points in only one opportunity this season.

-- The two teams combine to average 77 points per game, 20.0 more than the over/under in this contest.
+- Saturday's total is 19.5 points lower than the two team's combined 77 points per game average.

-- This contest's over/under is 15.8 points above the 41.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 41.2 points per game, 16.3 fewer than this contest's over/under.

-- The Panthers and their opponents score an average of 56.2 points per game, 0.8 fewer than Saturday's total.
+- Panthers games have an average total of 56.2 points this season, 1.3 fewer than Saturday's over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh's games this year have gone over the point total in all five opportunities.
+- Pittsburgh's games this year have hit the over in all five opportunities.

-- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team puts up more than 18.6 points.
+- When Pittsburgh records more than 18.6 points, it is 4-1 against the spread and 4-1 overall.

-- When Pittsburgh churns out over 342.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Pittsburgh churns out more than 342 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Panthers have five giveaways this season, while the Hokies have eight takeaways .